schnitzi/rampart/README.md

 ># Dive right in!
 >
+>If you're here looking for the nasty data files containing [FENs](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)
+>to test your chess move generator with, they can be found [here](src/main/resources/testcases).
+>
->If you're here looking for the nasty data files to test your chess move generator with, they can be found [here](src/main/resources/testcases).
-I recommend you read the description below however and try to implement the three kinds of recommended tests.
+> I recommend you read the description below however and try to implement the [three kinds of recommended tests](#Test-types).
 >
 >There are example unit tests (which test the included move generator) using these files are included for [Java](src/test/java/org/computronium/chess/TestMoveGeneratorJava.java)